markusunger/200_OK_admin/case-study.md

 ## Abstract

 _200 OK_ is a no-configuration, ephemeral backend service that provisions RESTful APIs.
 Following the REST architecture, each API adheres to a resource-based model of storing and delivering data.
-In addition to that, an API can be augmented to mock particular responses while also providing real-time inspection of the request/response cycle.
-With its no-setup approach _200 OK_ was developed as a zero-setup drop-in backend for learning projects, hackathons or to serve as a temporary mock API.
+In addition to that, an API can be augmented to mock particular responses while also providing real-time inspection of the request/response cycle. _200 OK_ was developed as a zero-setup drop-in backend for learning projects, hackathons or to serve as a temporary mock API.

 Obtaining a personal API is as simple as clicking a button and no registration or signup is required in order to use the RESTful operation mode of the API.
-Multiple levels of nested resources are supported along with the four traditional REST operations of data retrieval, creation, updating and deletion.
-Each API handles all valid JSON payloads, supports CORS and is therefore easy to integrate in all kinds of projects, from React frontends over exploratory code sandbox scripts to command-line applications.
+The four traditional REST operations of data retrieval, creation, updating and deletion are supported together with up to four levels of nested resources.
+Each API handles valid JSON payloads, supports CORS and is therefore easy to integrate in all kinds of projects.
+From React frontends over exploratory code sandbox scripts to command-line applications, _200 OK_ supports many CRUD-based use cases for whom a RESTful data store is sufficient.

+The optional tooling provides an easy way to see all requests and their accompanying responses made to a user's API, broken up into an informative header and body display.
+With a simple interface, users can also mock responses for specific endpoints.
+By

 The _200 OK_ deployment consists of two Node.js processes behind an NGINX reverse proxy.
 The two processes share a NoSQL data store (MongoDB) that stores all API data and metadata, as well as an in-memory store (Redis) for real-time request/response inspection.